 - Steamed rice, couscous, quinoa, or polenta, for serving

-- 3. In a large ovenproof skillet over medium-high heat, warm 2 tablespoons oil.
+- In a large ovenproof skillet over medium-high heat, warm 2 tablespoons of oil.
 Working in batches, add the chicken to the skillet and cook until browned on both sides, 6 to 8 minutes.
-Transfer the chicken to a plate.
+Move the chicken to a plate.
 Pour off the fat from the skillet.

-- 6. Carefully transfer the skillet to the oven and roast until the chicken is tender and cooked through, 35 to 40 minutes.
-Using a slotted spoon, transfer the chicken to a plate.
+- Carefully slide the skillet into the oven and roast until the chicken is tender and cooked through, 35 to 40 minutes.
+Using a slotted spoon, move the chicken to a plate.
 Place the skillet over medium-high heat and simmer until the sauce has thickened slightly, 10 to 15 minutes.
 Discard the orange zest and season with salt and pepper.
 Return the chicken to the skillet and serve straightaway.
 Serve alongside rice, couscous, or polenta to soak up all that delicious sauce.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 This braised chicken with olives and orange makes a perfect weekday meal but is also impressive enough to serve guests.
 It’s easy to put together and fills the house with a wonderful aroma that makes your guests count the minutes until dinner is ready.
 I fed 6 guests (4 adults and 2 children).